AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 Deploy on a Class C Subnet
 --------------------------

-Deploying ACX in a /24 subnet is a special case.
+Deploying CloudN in a /24 subnet is a special case.
 It is handled differently from any other size of subnets.

 In this case, there is only one public subnet and 2 private subnets with